-Myrrh was probably the first oil that really impressed me.
+Myrrh was probably the first oil that impressed me.

-As a child, before I discovered Mars Bars and boys, I was a talented ballet dancer.
-I loved it and really didn’t notice how damaged my body got.
+As a child, I was a talented ballet dancer before I discovered Mars Bars and Boys.
+I loved it and didn’t notice how damaged my body got.
 My poor old toes from my pointe shoes.
 If you don’t know, blocks were made of hard cardboard back in the day, and of course, there is an edge where the cardboard stopped.
 This rubbed awfully, and my toes would bleed continually from these blisters.
-On one occasion, the dye ran out of my navy blue suede school shoes into the blister and poisoned my foot.
+On one occasion, the dye ran out of my navy blue suede school shoes into a blister and poisoned my foot.
 The injuries were sincerely bad news.

 Then mom made a marigold and myrrh cream.

 She sold it in small pots as hand cream, but there was always an enormous Kenwood Chef mixer bowl full in our bathroom, replete with a wooden spoon.
 This was my cauldron of foot care!

 It was astonishing to see the difference in my feet.
 The damage would still happen, of course, but by the next class, the skin had healed.
 No more pain, no more infections.
 Very powerful stuff.

 Use it on any skin that is prone to cracks and abrasions.
 Even today, we use it in our house after pruning the roses.

 I have never seen this written anywhere.
 I learned it from observing my mom, Jill Bruce.
 I grew up in a very cosmopolitan area with many Indian and Jamaican women.
 They would often come and see mom about pigmentation issues on their face, especially dark spots.
 She always used myrrh to excellent effect and it helped to balance the dark patches out...